Water supply and sanitation in Nairobi: Access

 Of Nairobi's 3.14 million inhabitants at night, a number that swells to about 5 million during the day, only about 50 per cent have direct access to piped water.
-The rest obtain water from kiosks, vendors, illegal connections or from wells.
+The rest obtain water from kiosks, vendors, illegal connections, or wells.
 Only about 40 per cent of those with access to piped water receive water 24 hours per day.
 On average, residents of Nairobi received water for only 11 hours per day in 2009/10, a level deemed unacceptable by the Water Sector Regulatory Board.

 Water quality

 The Nairobi water utility NCWSC says it has stringent water quality monitoring programs to ensure the water they supply the city is safe for drinking.
-However, due to high leakage in the network and intermittent supply treated water is sometimes recontaminated before it reaches the tap.
+However, due to high leakage in the network and intermittent supply, treated water is sometimes recontaminated before it reaches the tap.
 According to the Water Sector Regulatory Board, in 2009/10 only 76% of drinking water samples complied with standards for bacteriological quality, a level deemed unacceptable by the regulator.
-This was the case despite a high level of chlorination that was deemed acceptable by the regulator with 91% of samples complying with the norms for residual chlorine.
+This was the case despite a high level of chlorination that was deemed acceptable by the regulator, with 91% of samples complying with the norms for residual chlorine.
 Also, sometimes water is contaminated because of pipe bursts.
-For instance, over 10 fatalities from water borne diseases were experienced in the slum Mukuru kwa Njenga in 2009.
+For instance, over 10 fatalities from waterborne diseases were experienced in the slum Mukuru kwa Njenga in 2009.
 Those who can afford it boil or filter water before drinking it, or buy bottled water.
 Those who cannot afford this are forced to take their chances with tap water.

 Water sources

 Nairobi residents receive water through the piped network and pump water from their own deep wells.
 Water supply from both sources is about 570,000 m3/day.
-If one takes into account that the population of Nairobi swells to 5 million during daytime, this corresponds to less than 120 litre per capita per day before distribution losses.
+If one takes into account that the population of Nairobi swells to 5 million during ime, this corresponds to less than 120 litre per capita per day before distribution losses.
 However, water is not equally distributed: Wealthier users with access to piped water use much more than average, while those without access to piped water receive much less.
 Half of Nairobi's population lives in slums, but they consume only 34,500 m3/day, corresponding to less than 20 litre per capita per day.
 The heavily polluted and relatively small Nairobi River that flows through the city is not used for drinking water supply.